tanho63/tanho.ca/content/posts/2020-10-15_explaining-shiny/index.md

 ---
 layout: single
-title: "Q & A: Explaining Shiny to Your IT Team"
+title: "DSLC Slack: Explaining Shiny to Your IT Team"
 date:   2020-10-15
 aliases: /explaining-shiny
 summary: "Helping present the business architecture for Shiny in production to a relatively technical (but not R-based) crowd"